 ARIZONA ASSOCIATION FOR FOSTER AND ADOPTIVE PARENTS

 The number of children in foster care in Arizona begins to decline for the first time in many years.
-From a high of nearly 19,000 children in care in 2016, the number of children in care drops to under 16,000.
+From a high of nearly 19,000 children in care in 2016, the number of children in care drops to under 14,000.
 That’s the good news.
 The challenge remains, that for children coming in to foster care, their foster care ‘experience’ is not improving.
 Caregivers (foster and adoptive families and kinship caregivers), still do not receive the support they need.
 AZAFAP continues our founding tradition of ‘by families for families,’ and in 2016 served thousands of children and families with these unique, supportive events:

-Summer means the ‘summer Staycation,’ that brings together more than 100 families for a weekend of fun and sun at a local resort.
+Summer means the ‘Summer Staycation,’ that brings together more than 100 families for a weekend of fun and sun at a local resort in Phoenix and Tucson.

-AZAFAP gave away more than 765 pairs of new shoes at the 2017 Shoe Giveaway at WSS in Phoenix and Mesa and DSW in Tucson.
+AZAFAP gave away more than 1616 pairs of new shoes at the 2019 Shoe Giveaway at WSS in Phoenix and Mesa and DSW in Tucson.

 AZAFAP partners with Helen’s Hope Chest, Jose’s Closet, Arizona Helping Hands and storage rooms across the state to make clothing and supplies available to families for their children in foster, adoptive and kinship placements.

-Volunteers refurbish more than 1430 bicycles and give them away to children in foster care during the holiday season.
-An additional 426 children receive toys in the annual AZAFAP holiday toy and bike drive.
+Volunteers refurbish more than 1340 bicycles and give them away to children in foster care during the holiday season.
+An additional 500 children receive toys in the annual AZAFAP holiday toy and bike drive.